gguillotte/mdsrd5/mdsrd5.md

 The wall consists of seven layers, each with a different color.
 When a creature attempts to reach into or pass through the wall, it does so one layer at a time through all the wall's layers.
 As it passes or reaches through each layer, the creature must make a Dexterity saving throw or be affected by that layer's properties as described below.

 The wall can be destroyed, also one layer at a time, in order from red to violet, by means specific to each layer.
 Once a layer is destroyed, it remains so for the duration of the spell.
-A rod of cancellation destroys a prismatic wall, but an antimagic field has no effect on it.
+A *rod of cancellation* destroys a [*prismatic wall*](#prismatic-wall), but an [*antimagic field*](#antimagic-field) has no effect on it.

 1. Red.
 The creature takes 10d6 fire damage on a failed save, or half as much damage on a successful one.
 While this layer is in place, nonmagical ranged attacks can't pass through the wall.
 The layer can be destroyed by dealing at least 25 cold damage to it.